ThiagoMassenoMaciel/react-boilerplate/README.md

-# nao deu certo usando template
+# nao deu certo fazer o deploy pelo fleek , apartir de um template react
 `💡 Please follow the setup instructions to create a valid configuration file.

 ✔ We've found existing sites.
 Would you like to link to one of them? … yes